RCC Admissions & Records

 Our offices are open, please drop in or call us at the number below:

-All new students must complete and submit an application for admission.
-To apply do one of the following:
+All new students must complete and submit an application for admission:

 Students who have not taken a credit class during the last three years must reapply for admission to RCC.
 A person who applies for admission but does not enroll in classes within one year (three consecutive terms) is required to reapply.

 Request official transcripts from your high school and previous colleges you have attended.
 If you received a GED you may provide us with a copy of your GED scores.
 Transcripts are required for students entering the Associate Degree in Nursing program or the Practical Nursing program.